Optomechanical systems with nonlinear interactions: photon blockade, collapse-revival effect and Fano-like resonance: Conclusions

 We have studied optomechanical systems, in which, in addition to the linear interaction, quadratic and cubic interactions with the mechanical resonator are taken account.
 In the framework of the nonsecular perturbation theory, using the Bogoliubov averaging method, we have constructed the effective Hamiltonian of these systems in which the Kerr self-action and three cross-Kerr interactions arise with the fourth, sixth and eighth degrees in the amplitudes of the optical field and mechanical vibrations, respectively.
 The intensities of the Kerr and cross-Kerr terms in the effective Hamiltonian depend on all three constants of initial optomechanical interactions.
 These nonlinearities form the energy spectrum of the optomechanical system which creates the possibility of realizing the photon blockade.
 We have considered the dynamical behavior of the optomechanical system when at the initial time the optical mode is populated in a monochromatic coherent state $ {\left| \alpha \right\rangle} $, and the mechanical resonator is in some thermal state.
 The possibility of collapses and revivals in the mean amplitude of the optical field was shown.
 The main contribution to the formation of the regular structure in the revival sequence is provided by the Kerr self-action of the optical mode and the cross-Kerr interaction of the fourth degree in optical and mechanical amplitudes.
 The cross-Kerr interactions of the sixth- and eighth-order degrees in amplitudes destroy the regular structure of revivals.
 With an increase in the decay rate of the optical mode, high-frequency harmonics in the averaged amplitude of the optical field are suppressed and the sixth- and eighth-order cross-Kerr nonlinearities cease to have an impact the behavior of the dynamic system.
 The influence of these cross-Kerr nonlinearities is also completely suppressed at zero temperature.
 The dynamics of the system under consideration was additionally analyzed using Poincar\'{e} sections.

-The nonlinear couplings discussed here can presumably be realized experimentally in dispersively coupled (or ``membrane in the middle'') optomechanical systems \cite{pp38}.
-Additionally, a suitable candidate for this role is an optomechanical system based on a drop of liquid helium that is magnetically levitated in vacuum \cite{pp39}, in which the regime of strong single-photon coupling is achieved due to high optical quality factors at low temperatures.
+Poincare sections and the transition of a nonlinear optomechanical system to quasi-periodic or chaotic dynamics were studied in the classical approximation \cite{ppSaiko2025}.